TNamdarian/saranamdarian/README.md

 The Home page features an **image of the designer** to personalise the website and raise brand awareness.
 To the left side of the image, there is some information about the designer to make the users feel connected to the brand.
 At the bottom of these, the **designer’s’ visions and ethos** are presented.
 This helps the users to be able to make an informed decision whether they share the same values as the designer with regards to design concepts.
 It will enhance user’s emotional response.
 Finally, there is an invitation to have a chat about the user’s project via a **call to action** button: *Book your free consultation session now!*.
-The Home page also has **four parallax features** to separate each section and create positive user response.
+The Home page also uses **parallax effects** to separate each section and create positive user response.
 These features will turn into images which scroll up and down with the rest of the page for iPads and phones.

 ### Work
 The Work page features **images in thumbnails** in 4 columns wide for laptop and desktop devices, 2 for iPads and 1 column wide for mobile devices.
 Each image can be clicked to open a **fancybox** window to view further images/details of each project.
 The **testimonials** are placed below the project works to build trust and credibility and accountability of the designer.
 At the bottom of the page, there is an invitation to have a chat about the user’s project via a **call to action** button: *Book your free consultation session now!*.
-The Work page also has **two parallax features** to separate each section and create positive user response.
+The Work page also uses **parallax effects** to separate each section and create positive user response.
 These features will turn into images which scroll up and down with the rest of the page for iPads and phones.

 ### Contact
 The contact page features the **consultation stages**.
 Each stage is warped in a box with a large icon and some description to inform the users of collaboration process.
-Then, there will be a **contact form** which the user can fill up to reach the designer laying over a **promotional image**.
+Then, there will be a **Consultation Form** which the user can fill up to reach the designer laying over a **promotional image**.
 The bottom of the form contains a **Book your free consultation now!** button.

 # Existing Features